guikarai/PE-LinuxONE/index.md

 ```

 ### 4. Pervasive Encryption readiness assessment
-Validate that all the crypto module are properly loaded.
+Validate that all the crypto modules are properly loaded.
 Please issue the following command:
 ```
 root@crypt06:~# lsmod | grep s390
 ghash_s390             16384  0